Try-H4ck-M3/Try-H4ck-M3/README.md

 </div>

 ##  About Me:
-🛠 Infosec Enthusiast, Pentester, CTF Player, Linux enjoyer
+🛠 Infosec Enthusiast, Pentester, CTF Player, Arch linux user
 <br><br>
 Hi, I'm TryH4ckM3.
 My pentest report is just a polite way of saying: "Your code cried when I touched it."
 I love to play CTF and write challenges for them.
 My favourite programming languages are C and C++.
 I use arch btw.